 Ruth does everything Naomi says (v5-6), showing interest in Boaz, though Bob is a closer relative and might even have been as young as she was (implied from v10).
 And yet she does all Naomi says.
 Why?
 Verse 10 says; out of kindness for Naomi.

-Naomi’s counsel represents God’s Word, guiding us towards God’s best.
+Naomi’s counsel represents God’s Word which guides us into God’s best (Psalm 119:24, 105).
 Like Ruth, our love for God should always motivate a response of obedience to His Word.
 And as Ruth’s noble character was known to all (v11), we should be known for our obedience to God’s word, wherein lies the blessed assurance of God's rest in times of uncertainties.

 - Boaz made Ruth a promise…

-In the same way, every time we, through God’s word, draw nearer to our faithful redeemer, Jesus, we meet the unchanging promises of God (2 Corinthians 1:20 NKJV).
-And he says to us, “I have done it”—His promises are yes and amen!
+In the same way, every time we, through God’s word, draw nearer to our loving and faithful redeemer, Jesus, we meet the unchanging promises of God and find rest (2 Corinthians 1:20 NKJV, Matthew 11:28).
+Jesus is the redeemer who says to us, “I have done it”—His promises are yes and amen!
 We find our assurance in God’s word and His promises.

 Just as Ruth, amid uncertainty, was assured of finding rest by counsel and promise, we, too, amid uncertainties, are assured of rest by God’s word and His promises in Christ.